aedmark/Bonepoke-Fractal/README.md

 ---

-> "The Mandate is DENSITY.
-The Method is HARDENING.
-The Lattice is IRON."
+> **"The Garden remembers the death.
+The Cosmos remembers the gravity.
+Let's build."**